Procedure: Credit and exemptions

 - International students confirm acceptance of the offer of credit in writing within 20 working days.
 No response is taken as a decision not to accept the credit.

-- Exemptions and credit for domestic students is applied to the student’s program, unless they decline the offered credit or exemption in writing within 20 business days of the date at which the outcome was communicated to them by email.
+- Exemptions and credit for domestic students is applied to the student’s program, unless they decline the offered credit or exemption in writing within 20 working days of the date at which the outcome was communicated to them by email.

 - To request a rescission of credit or exemption, a student submits a statement to the College Student Office administering the program outlining the academic reasons for which approved credit should be rescinded.

-- The Associate Dean (Education) considers the request and advises the student of the outcome within 20 working days of receiving the request.
+- The Associate Dean considers the request and advises the student of the outcome within 20 working days of receiving the request.

 - College Student Offices enter information on credit into the Student Administration System, which then displays on the official transcript.